undorev/chessifier/CONTRIBUTING.md

 The following steps will get you setup to contribute changes to this repo:

 - Fork the repo
-- Clone your forked repository: `git clone git@github.com:{your_username}/chessifier.git`
+- Clone your forked repository: `git clone git@github.com:{your_username}/pawn-appetit.git`
-- Enter the chessifier directory: `cd chessifier`
+- Enter the pawn-appetit directory: `cd pawn-appetit`
 - Create a new branch off the `master` branch: `git checkout -b your-feature-name`
 - Install dependencies `pnpm i`
 - Open the code in your preferred IDE and contribute your changes